tuteng/python-function/README.md

 ### Use schema

 Setting schema is not currently supported in python function, this is a temporary solution.
+[This](https://github.com/apache/pulsar/issues/10114) is a track of the python function schema.

 ### Start pulsar standalone